Poorvigup/Poorvigup/README.md

 Description: This project provides a sleek and responsive user interface for a mobile e-commerce application.
 This app includes a product catalog, detailed product views, a cart functionality, and authentication screens, such as Sign In and Sign Up pages.
 It's a fantastic template for getting started with a shopping app!
 While this project does not include backend integration, it's fully functional from a UI perspective.
 <br>Link: https://github.com/Poorvigup/E-Commerce_Application

+**Tik-Tak Game**<br><br>
+Description: This project is a simple yet interactive Tic-Tac-Toe game, also known as "noughts and crosses" or "X's and O's," where two players take turns marking spaces in a 3x3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+This classic game is built with a clean UI, smooth animations, and engaging game logic to provide a fun and enjoyable experience.
+<br>Link:

 ## 🌐 Connect with Me
 **📧 Email:** poorviguptacom@gmail.com<br>
 **💼 LinkedIn:** www.linkedin.com/in/poorvi-gupta-a817032a0